 Learning letter sounds is no easy task, but there are few things more exciting than when kids start down the path of learning to read.
 Letters and sounds are a huge part of that journey so we love playing fun games to help us practice!
+These beginning sound match cards are the perfect addition to your summer workshops or centers!

 Like many of our printable alphabet activities, prepping this game was fairly quick and simple, which is a huge plus in my book!